WildPastry/TicTacToe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## React Practice
+## TicTacToe

-Practice using react sript, building an interactive game.
+Using react sript to build an interactive game.